undergrad-partner-school

 Admissions

-According to the newest information reported, this school uses standardized test scores for admission and it admitted 1,156 in 2022.
-As far as admission difficulty is considered, based on data self-reported by the institution this school is moderately difficult to get into.
+According to the newest data, this institution uses standardized test scores for admission and it admitted 1,312 in 2022.
+Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is moderately difficult to get into.

 Test Scores

-Out of the number of those who submitted test scores, the percentage of first-time, first-year degree-seeking students who submitted SAT scores was 11% and ACT scores 93%.
-The percent of incoming freshmen who submitted ACT Composite scores in the range between 30-36 was 25, 55 between 24-29 and 20 in the range between 18-23.
+Out of the number of applicants who submitted test scores, the percentage of first-time, first-year degree-seeking students who submitted SAT scores was 26% and ACT scores 78%.
+The percent of freshmen who submitted ACT Composite scores in the range between 30-36 was 25, 55 between 24-29 and 20 in the range between 18-23.

 The ACT composite average score for all the enrolled students in 2022 was 27 while the average GPA was 3.57.
-This implies that you'll probably need a GPA above the average to secure admission, as well as an above-average ACT score.
+Accordingly, you'll probably need an above-average GPA in order to be granted acceptance, as well as an above-average ACT score.

 Average Test Scores